martincallesen/tdd-kata-java/README.md

 # tdd-kata
-Show examples off tdd kata solutions
+Show examples off TDD kata excercises.
+Solutions from different people can be posten in a branch with eg. authorname-solution1